RaphaeldeGail/workspace-nucleation/README.md

 The workspace structure is then created.

-TODO: IAM, all roles from builder account or org admins should come from inherited roles.
+TODO: Resume doc
+TODO: The workspace should not have a version.

 ***